Yusreen/Effects-of-Covid-19-in-Europe/README.md

 - Applied Knowledge about ingesting files from HTTPS and locally
 - Understood the difference between Data Warehouse and Data Lake
 - Understood how to use transformations such as SELECT, LOOKUP, FILTER, JOIN, SORT, CONDITIONAL  SPLIT TRANSFORMATION, DERIVED COLUMNS, SINK TRANSFORMATION
-- Learnt how to write scripts in python to mount storage and perfrom transformations using Dataframes.
+- Learnt how to write scripts in Python to mount storage and perform transformations using Dataframes.
-- Learnt how to create tables in SQL as well populate them in ADF
+- Learnt how to create tables in SQL as well as populate them in ADF

 ## Resources
 https://www.udemy.com/course/learn-azure-data-factory-from-scratch/learn/lecture/23983360#announcements <br>